KUJOHS/KUJOHS/README.md

 <div align="center"

-pls DO NOT come into my whispers asking me to buy you supporter just bc i can afford it, sorry i have a job??😭
+pls DO NOT come into my whispers asking me to buy you supporter just bc i can afford it, sorry i have a job??😭 &

-Genuinely dni if u like stroheim bc wtf??😭😭
+Genuinely dni if u like stroheim bc wtf??

 BUSY EVERY MONDAY-FRIDAY FROM 10AM TO SOMETIMES 6PM EST (UNLESS STATED OTHERWISE)